archondigital/archondigital.github.io/_posts/2008-02-25-people-power-worth-it-or-worthless.md

 title: 'People Power - Worth It or Worthless?'
 author: Archon Digital
 layout: post
+excerpt: "It bothers me that to this day, no significant political change can cure this lingering cancer of corruption in our nation.
+This malignant and ruptured anomaly continues to worsen our people's way of life.
+It has grown to the point where we all have to make a stand and face this problem head on."
 permalink: /v5/philippines/politics/people-power-worth-it-or-worthless/
 featured_image: /assets/images/legacy/v5/pinoyflag-lead.jpg
 bg_color: 'rgba(0, 0, 0, .8);'